Peter Nedergaard: Research and publications

 Peter Nedergaard's research has been published in international scientific journals such as the Journal of Common Market Studies, Journal of European Public Policy, Public Choice, Journal of European Integration, Scandinavian Political Studies, Cooperation and Conflict and Policy Studies.
 In addition, he has published a number of textbooks for high schools and universities on inter alia theory of science, European policy and the economics and politics of China, the USA, Germany and the EU.

 Alongside his work as a researcher, Peter Nedergaard has been a member of several boards, councils and commissions, including the Mortgage Credit Complaint Board, the Complaint Board of Banking Services, the Suffrage Commission and the committee on liability of financial advisers.
 In 1992-2009 he was the executive editor of the Danish scientific journal Økonomi & Politik.

 Peter Nedergaard is a reviewer for several international research foundations and journals.
 He is also a prolific columnist and often appears in the media as a political expert and commentator.
 In 2018, he was ranked as the second-most cited scientist at the University of Copenhagen by Uniavisen.

 Peter Nedergaard is initiator to the so-called Erik Rasmussen Prize, which is given to a researcher in Political Science by the Danish Society of Political Science.
-The Prize is the highest prize within Political Science in Denmark, and it is named after the “founding father” of Political Science in Denmark, Professor Erik Rasmussen, who established the Department of Political Science at University of Aarhus in the beginning of the 1960s.
+The Prize is the highest prize within Political Science in Denmark, and it is named after the "founding father" of Political Science in Denmark, Professor Erik Rasmussen, who established the Department of Political Science at University of Aarhus in the beginning of the 1960s.

 Peter Nedergaard is also the initiator to the publication of the "Routledge Handbook of the Politics of Brexit", published in 2018 with Professor Ben Rosamond and Associate Professor Patrick Diamond as co-editors.
-In addition, Peter Nedergaard is the initiator of the preparation of the Oxford Handbook of Danish Politics, published at Oxford University Press in 2020, which is the most comprehensive international work on Danish politics so far.
+In addition, Peter Nedergaard is the initiator of the preparation of the "Oxford Handbook of Danish Politics", published at Oxford University Press in 2020, which is the most comprehensive international work on Danish politics so far.
 Professor Peter Munk Christiansen and Professor Jørgen Elklit are co-editors on this publication.
+In 2022, Peter Nedergaard also published the "Oxford Handbook of Ordoliberalism" at Oxford University Press together with professor Werner Bonefeld and Professor Thomas Biebricher.